Hasib104/Minimo/README.md

-# Minimo
+ Minimo
-psd to html
+psd to htmlpsd to htmlpsd to htmlpsd to htmlpsd to htmlpsd to htmlpsd to html